 Have you ever encountered a prospective client who you were certain that your program or service would greatly help them, yet they did not take action?
 Be honest with yourself.

 While there are a few reasons why, the biggest reason is something that you cannot control.

-I’ve been doing this a long time, and with a short conversation, I can quickly determine if someone would greatly benefit by attending my event or honestly, whether they should stay home and not waste their time, nor mine.
+I’ve been doing this a long time, and with a short conversation, I can quickly determine if someone would greatly benefit – or honestly, whether they should take a pass and not waste their time, nor mine.